Iri3l/my-full-template/README.md

 is my second

 ## 2.resume-project ( http://www.lazarovici.co.uk) Testing area :)
-there is the most beautiful CV I ever had, I'm in love with my CV (I meant created by you and copied by me) 01.04.20 added Facebook LinkedIn links to my CV, working on my CV project www.lazarovici.co.uk.
+This is the most beautiful CV I ever had, I'm in love with my CV (I meant created by you and copied and edited by me).

+**01.04.20** added Facebook LinkedIn links to my CV, working on my CV project www.lazarovici.co.uk.

-02.04.20 update the links form menu buttons to link to my logo from every page is now working.
+**02.04.20** update the links form menu buttons to link to my logo from every page is now working.
     Counter is now centered and moved to a beautiful height.
     Social media updated in CSS and HTML copyright added.

- 04.04.2020   Offer alert added in index.html and CSS, added TODO.md as reminder for myself.
+ **04.04.2020**  Offer alert added in index.html and CSS, added TODO.md as reminder for myself.

 ## 3. User Centric Front End Development Project
 This can be found in my_1st_project (ongoing project)